 Experienced in advising and acting in arbitrations, including under the auspices of the LCIA and the HKIAC and ad hoc.
-Recent work includes a dispute between two oil companies concerning their joint venture in respect of aviation fuel supplies to the Bahamas.
+Recent work includes acting for a NYSE-listed company in an arbitration in a dispute over the proceeds of an invalid $170m placement of shares, and representing an oil company in a dispute concerning a joint venture in respect of aviation fuel supplies.

 Nick was previously a partner at Freshfields Bruckhaus Deringer and is a leading practitioner with over 30 years’ experience in restructuring, insolvency, corporate and banking law, both non-contentious and contentious.
 Since 2015 he has also been a judge of the Grand Court in Cayman, assigned to the Financial Services Division.